 Adding an Event

-So, to add your next event, log in, and choose ‘Add Event’ from the side menu, then use the ‘ADD NEW’ button on the right.
+Log in, and choose ‘Add Event’ from the Leaders Guild Resources page, then use the ‘ADD NEW’ button on the right.
 Here are some notes about best practices while filling in the event details:

 - Keep the title short (2 or 3 words)